 A few years ago, I opened up the back of the chicken coop and found feathers everywhere.
 I immediately thought two of our hens got in a fight overnight and panicked.
-All the chickens looked okay, but there were a few chickens missing feathers.
+All the chickens looked okay, but a few chickens were missing feathers.

 What is molting?
 Molting is when chickens lose their feathers and replace them with new feathers.
 It usually happens in the fall and is the process by which chickens’ bodies prepare for the colder winter months.
 Molting can also occur when chickens have a diet that’s low in protein.